OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 ### References

-- [#THIEL] David Thiel, iOS Application Security: The Definitive Guide for Hackers and Developers (Kindle Locations 3394-3399), No Starch Press, Kindle Edition.
+- [#thiel2] David Thiel, iOS Application Security: The Definitive Guide for Hackers and Developers (Kindle Locations 3394-3399), No Starch Press, Kindle Edition.
 - Security Flaw with UIWebView - <https://medium.com/ios-os-x-development/security-flaw-with-uiwebview-95bbd8508e3c>
 - Learning about Universal Links and Fuzzing URL Schemes on iOS with Frida - <https://grepharder.github.io/blog/0x03_learning_about_universal_links_and_fuzzing_url_schemes_on_ios_with_frida.html>